PhoenixBeaudry/bittensor_utils/README.md

 ### Prerequisites
 - A fresh Ubuntu 22.04 install.
 Local or Cloud.
+- An OpenAI API Key that can handle $160 dollars of running cost a day.
+- A WandB API Key (Get one here: https://wandb.ai/)
 - Ports 8098, 9933 and 30333 portforwarded.

 ### How to use